 Stage 2: Pre-Certification Sample Testing

-Before an ingredient can be certification with Informed-Choice, 5 pre-registration samples of the product must be tested using LGC's prohibited substances supplement screen.
+Before a product/ingredient can be certified with Informed Choice, at least three pre-certification samples of the product must be tested using LGC's prohibited substances supplement screen.
 These samples must not show evidence for contamination with prohibited substances.

-Once Stages 1 and 2 are complete, and the requirements of Informed-Choice have been met, the product will be accepted for certification with Informed-Choice.
-A license agreement will be issued, which enables the new member company to use the Informed-Choice logo on the certified product/ingredient.
-The certified product will be listed on the Informed-Choice website.
+Once Stages 1 and 2 are complete, and the requirements of Informed Choice have been met, the product will be accepted for certification with Informed Choice.
+A license agreement will be issued, which enables the new member company to use the Informed Choice logo on the registered product.
+The registered product will be listed on the Informed Choice website.
+This includes detailed information of all batches that have been tested.
 A link to the member company's website is also added.